dwhall/minisvd2nim/README.md

 When you run minisvd2nim on an .svd file, the resulting package directory contains many files.
-There is one special file named `device.nim` that has CPU information.
+There is one special file named `device.nim` that has device and CPU information.
 Then there is one file for every peripheral or set of enumerated peripherals.
 Inside each of these files are lines that begin with `declarePeripheral`, `declareRegister`, `declareField`, etc.